 Drying your freshly grown basil is easy peasy.
 All you need is a pot of fresh basil and some time.
 Then you’ll enjoy this herb all year.

 Summer’s growing season is here, and growing basil is super easy (for most people, anyhow.
 My thumbs are a bit black but I’m trying!).
 There’s absolutely every reason to dry your own herbs this year.
+Learn how to turn your fresh basil into dried basil and store it for freshness.

-Air Drying Your Basil
+Air Drying Basil

-Cut your basil and wash it.
-Let it soak for a few minutes and swish it around.
-After you pat it dry, look at your basil.
-Toss the leaves with holes or any that look weird.
 Now, gather your basil in even bunches, with the cut ends of the stems at the top.
 Tie the string around the top of the bunches.
 Make sure you tie them very tight because the basil will shrink as it dries.
 Make a loop with the string at the top so you can hang it up.

 Choose a space in a cool, dry place and hang your basil.
 Hang your eye hooks and string.
 You can use a paper clip to hang up your basil bunches.
 Just thread it onto your loop of string.

-Oven Drying
+Oven Drying Basil

 Don’t want to wait four weeks?
 Use your oven.
 You’ll need parchment paper and a cookie sheet.

-Storing
+Storing Dried Basil

 Do yourself a favor.
 Take an extra 10 seconds to label and date your freshly dried herbs.
 I’ll be honest, I never do this for my herbs.
 And I always regret it after I find a forgotten bag of some kind of herb buried in the abyss that is my spice drawer.